Kavelin/learn-tamil/README.md

 - Teaches all vowels and consanants
 - Shows how letters combine into syllables
 - Includes pronunciation guides and example words
+- Conjugation trainer that helps test you on conjugating verbs!

 ## Want to Contribute?

 If you see any area of improvement for the base line project, please feel free to open an issue or a PR!

+Help is needed in adding more verbs for conjugation, and adding clarity to the basic lessons.

 ### Prerequisites